sheikchick/sm_stream/README.md

 2. Run `sm_stream.exe`
 3. Navigate to `127.0.0.1:5000` (or whatever port you are using instead)

-Edit the config by pressing the cog in the top right.
+Edit the config by pressing the cog in the top LEFT.

 # Building and running